Skip to main content

 “Nostalgia is the gentle narcotic for a bruised soul.
 It can be canned and sold.
 Look at the National Museum’s replicating of childhood games — there is an audience and market for it,” said Dr Terence Chong, a senior fellow at the Institute of Southeast Asian Studies.
 “There is a fetish for nostalgia out there.”

-Dr Thum Ping Tjin, a research fellow at the National University of Singapore’s (NUS) Asia Research Institute, attributed it to the renaissance of civil society here.
+Dr Thum Ping Tjin, a research fellow at the Asia Research Institute of the National University of Singapore (NUS), attributed it to the renaissance of civil society here.
 “We are both looking back to our accomplishments of the past, and forward to a brighter, more inclusive and participatory future,” he said.

 While historians, sociologists and other experts generally welcomed nostalgia as a force for good, some warned that it could be a double-edged sword.